Hersheypark: Roller coasters

 The park added its first roller coaster in 1923, the Wild Cat, for the town of Hershey's twentieth anniversary, which operated until 1945.
 It was replaced by the park's second wooden roller coaster, Comet, in 1946.
 Between then and 1996, the park added six roller coasters, including SooperdooperLooper, the first complete-circuit, modern-day looping steel roller coaster on the East Coast of the United States, which opened in 1977.
 In 1996, Hersheypark added its third wooden roller coaster (Wild Cat and Comet being the first two), naming it Wildcat (initially The Wildcat) after the original Wild Cat.

-Between the 1996 addition of Wildcat and 2015, the park added nine roller coasters.
-This included the hypercoaster Skyrush in 2012, Fahrenheit in 2008, the launch coaster Storm Runner in 2004, and the inverted coaster Great Bear in 1998.
+Between the 1996 addition of Wildcat and 2016, the park added nine roller coasters.
+This included the par'ks first indoor roller coaster Laff Trakk in 2015, hypercoaster Skyrush in 2012, Fahrenheit in 2008, the launch coaster Storm Runner in 2004, and the inverted coaster Great Bear in 1998.

 Of the coasters that the park has had, only five are no longer in the park: a twin roller coaster called Toboggan (also called Twin Towers Toboggan or Twin Toboggans) which was located in Carousel Circle; a water coaster called Roller Soaker which was in Midway America and later The Boardwalk a kiddie coaster with an oval track called Mini-Comet; the 1996 Wildcat; and the original Wild Cat.
-The station of the Wild Cat was located in the Minetown area where the Convoy ride is currently, with most of the out-and-back layout/structure built along the north side of Spring Creek between the base of Storm Runner's first drop and the station for Trail Blazer.
+The station of the Wild Cat was located in the Minetown area where the Convoy ride is currently, with most of the out-and-back layout/structure built along the north side of Spring Creek between the base of Storm Runner's first drop and the station for Trailblazer.

 Candymonium holds the park record for being the tallest, fastest, and longest (by track length) roller coaster at Hersheypark.
 The most recent roller coaster to open at Hersheypark is Wildcat's Revenge, which replaced Wildcat in 2023.